 \subsubsection{Performance; query models measured against validation sets}

-Table \ref{table:results_f1_scores} provides the evaluation results for 6 SDG classification methods outlined in Table \ref{table2} and 6 evaluation datasets described in Table \ref{table3}.
+Table \ref{table:results_f1_scores} provides the evaluation results for the SDG classification methods outlined in Table \ref{table2} and evaluation datasets described in Table \ref{table3}.
 Each cell shows 2 values: micro-average F1-score and macro-average F1-score (the micro-average F1-score aggregates performance metrics across all classes by treating each instance equally, while the macro-average F1-score computes the F1-score for each class independently and then takes the average, giving equal weight to all classes regardless of their sizes), in percent (\%).
 Both precision and recall were calculated with respect to the validation sets, i.e., all predictions beyond the validation sets were ignored:

 \begin{itemize} \item precision is calculated as the number of correctly predicted SDG IDs divided by the number of Scopus IDs tagged with the same SDG ID in the given validation set; \item recall is calculated as the proportion of correctly predicted SDG IDs within the given validation set. \end{itemize}

 To compare with Bergen queries, Table \ref{table:results_f1_scores_6sdgs} provides similar metrics only considering a subset of 10 SDGs, namely, SDG 1 (No poverty), SDG 2 (Zero hunger), SDG 3 (Good health and well-being), SDG 4 (Quality education), SDG 7 (Affordable and clean energy), SDG 11 (Sustainable cities and communities), SDG 12 (Responsible consumption and production), SDG 13 (Climate action), and SDG 14 (Life below water), and SDG 15 (Life on land).